andriyprodan/CPP_overview/43.SmartPointers/SmartPointers.md

             e0 = sharedEntity;
             // Shared pointer reference counting is 2.
         }
         // does not call the destructor of Entity.
-Memory has not been freed. e0 still points to the Entity, but not sharedEntity.
+Memory has not been freed. e0 still points to the Entity, but sharedEntity is not.
         // Shared pointer reference counting is 1.
     }
     // automatically calls the destructor of Entity.
 Memory has been freed.
 Shared pointer reference counting is 0.